kylerblackmon/leveldesign/jb_uptown/README.md

 Sneaks Vs Terrorists - Preliminary.
 Sneaks disadvantaged at the moment by lack of vents and such.

 Sneaks vs M's - Theoretically works, though would probably not be fun unless you've got a very high number of players.

+Race - Preliminary.
+Players have to race to reach the helicopter.